danimtz/RendererGoBrrr/README.md

 CMake can be used to build the project

-(The project name is an old meme that happend to have the same acronym as the sRGB colour space and I found that funny at the time.)
+(The project name is an old meme that happend to have the same acronym as the sRGB colour space and I found that funny at the time(i still do))